 Work experience provides many benefits, giving you skills and experience that will allow you stand out to potential employers as well as helping you choose the right sector to work in.

-Below are just a few examples of how you can benefit from undertaking work placements.
-Whether you're doing a week-long stint or a year in industry you'll be gaining skills that will make you much more employable.
+Below are just some examples of how you can benefit from work experience.
+Whether you're doing a week-long stint or a year in industry, you'll be gaining skills that will make you much more employable.

 Work experience equips you with certain soft skills such as team working, communication skills and commercial awareness, all of which are sought after by employers, especially at a graduate level.

-Work experience also helps you to differentiate yourself, an important thing to factor in when competition for jobs is so fierce.
+Work experience also helps you to differentiate yourself, an important factor when competition for jobs is so fierce.

-Work experience also equips you with knowledge that will enhance your job applications and particularly your interviews.
-Because you've gained a better understanding of the sector you want to go into, you'll be able to talk more authoritatively and ask questions that resonate with the employer…
+Work experience also equips you with knowledge that will enhance your job applications and interviews.
+Because you've gained a better understanding of the sector you want to go into, you'll be able to talk more authoritatively and ask questions that resonate with a potential employer.

 One of the great things about gaining work experience as a student is that it gives you the chance to try things out to see if they suit you.
 Want to find out what a company is actually like to work for, or what doing a certain job is like?
 Well work experience gives you the chance to experience this – for a week, a fortnight, a summer or even a year.